We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 You need Unity 5 and a computer that’s able to run Unity 5.
-Lifetime access is granted to the course for the one-time fee.
-It’s best for beginners, but if you’re further along and want a game developing refresher, or some incentive to build something for your portfolio, this course could be a good option.
+Lifetime access is granted to the course for a one-time fee.
+It’s best for beginners, but if you’re further along and want a game-developing refresher, or some incentive to build something for your portfolio, this course could be a good option.

 You’ll learn C#, you’ll learn fundamental game design elements, you’ll be able to transfer your newfound knowledge to other languages, and you’ll learn about object-oriented programming in practice, all while fostering a positive attitude to problem-solving.

 If that’s not out of your price range, give the course a look.
 It will be an investment in yourself and one that you will likely thank yourself for years to come.

 We have another free one, and it’s on YouTube, no less!
 This YouTube channel features all kinds of tutorials across different engines and different facets of game design.
 So, it’s worth browsing when you have an hour some afternoon.